+The most realistic and largest source of funding for solid waste project remains national government funding.
 The principal purposes of the financing program are:

-- to provide the city access to the kinds of investment finance required by developers of any large capital works project; and - to act as a catalyst to bring about improvements in financial management.
+- to provide Municipality access to the kinds of investment finance required for any large capital works project; and - to provide viability gap funding for private sector projects that could not be implemented otherwise.